Document structure

 3. Blood transfusion facilities shall be obliged to issue to donors respective certificates to be submitted to their places of employment to obtain monetary compensation for the day off and the day spent in a blood transfusion facility.

-4. The mandatory standards and requirements for the operation of blood transfusion facilities shall be determined by an order of the Minister of Labour, Health and Social Affairs of Georgia.
+4. The mandatory standards and requirements for the operation of blood transfusion facilities shall be determined by an ordinance of the Government of Georgia.

 Law of Georgia No 501 of 26 October 2004 - LHG I, No 33, 12.11.2004, Art.
 155